Guards (Singapore Army): History

 On 31 July 1980, the soldiers of 7 SIB was reorganised into a brigade consisting of only Guardsmen.
 7 SIR was renamed 3rd Battalion, Singapore Guards (3 Guards).
 The three Guards battalions received their colours on 11 June 1983.
-On 23 June 1989, the Guardsmen received the Guards tab, which they wear on the left sleeves of their uniforms.
+On 23 June 1989, the guardsmen received the Guards tab, which they wear on the left sleeves of their uniforms.

 On 9 June 1994, the Guards adopted the khaki beret to replace the olive green beret, which is still used by the Infantry formation.
 On 11 October 1994, the Guards formally became a formation of the Singapore Army.
-All Guards units, including 7 SIB, are now under the administration and command of HQ Guards.
+All Guards units, including 7 SIB and operationally ready units, are now under the administration and command of HQ Guards.

+HQ Guards was initially located at Nee Soon Camp.
+As of October 2019, HQ Guards is located at Dieppe Barracks.

+Guardsman are required to have higher standards in their individual physical proficiency test and standard obstacle course test.

 Operations

-A Guardsman and a member of the New Zealand Defence Force man a cordon around the Central City in the aftermath of the 2011 Christchurch earthquake.
+A Third Sergeant and a member of the New Zealand Defence Force man a cordon around the Central City in the aftermath of the 2011 Christchurch earthquake.

 Guards has been deployed to provide support in disaster relief and humanitarian aid operations, such as during the 1986 Hotel New World collapse in Singapore, the 2004 Indian Ocean earthquake and tsunami, the 2011 Christchurch earthquake, the Aceh Monitoring Mission in Timor Leste and the humanitarian aid mission in Afghanistan from 2007 to 2013.

 Training

-Enlistees undergo nine weeks Guards Advanced Infantry Training while specialists and officers undergo four weeks of Guards Conversion Course (GCC) to qualify being a Guardsman.
+Enlistees undergo nine weeks of advanced infantry training while specialists and officers undergo four weeks of Guards Conversion Course (GCC) to qualify being a Guardsman.

-Guards specialise in air assault and are trained for heliborne insertions into combat zones.
+Guards Formation specialise in heliborne insertions into combat zones.
 They can do this either by rapid disembarkation while the helicopter is landing, or by rappelling from a hovering helicopter, or fast-roping straight onto rooftops.
-As landing zones may be hostile, Guardsmen train in various forms of combat rappelling.
+As landing zones may be hostile, Guards train in various forms of combat rappelling.

 This may involve rappelling head-first as they are also trained for exigencies.
 If, due to an injury they are unable to brace themselves against a cliff face, they may be required to rappel unconventionally, with their backs facing the cliff, or with a stretcher.
 Other methods include Australian rappelling.